 The main elements we have to study thermodynamics are:

-- Entropy.
-Entropy is a magnitude that can be defined for any system.
-Entropy defines the disorder in which the internal particles that form matter move.
+Entropy Entropy is a magnitude that can be defined for any system.
+Specifically, entropy defines the disorder in which the internal particles that make up matter move.

-In thermodynamics the interactions between different systems are studied and classified, which leads to define concepts as thermodynamic system and its contour.
-A thermodynamic system is characterized by its properties, related to each other by the state equations.
-These can be combined to express internal energy and thermodynamic potentials, useful for determining equilibrium conditions between systems and spontaneous processes.
+In thermodynamics, the interactions between various thermodynamic systems are studied and classified, leading to the definition of concepts such as thermodynamic systems and their environment.
+A thermodynamic system is characterized by its thermodynamic properties, related to each other by the state equations.
+These can be combined to express internal energy and thermodynamic potentials, useful for determining the equilibrium conditions between systems and spontaneous processes.

 With these tools, thermodynamics describes how systems respond to changes in their environment.